424-230-7779 Menu

 What are the symptoms of breast implant illness?

-As more and more doctors treat these patients, the list of symptoms and conditions have grown:
+As more and more doctors treat patients suffering from BII, the list of symptoms and conditions have grown to include:

 • Acid Reflux